sergeibux/Yescapa/backend/README.md

 # Yescapa Backend Challenge
 This test is part of our hiring process at Yescapa for backend positions.

-Looking for a job?
-Contact us at jobs@yescapa.com
+**Looking for a job?
+Contact us at jobs@yescapa.com**

+## Guidelines
+**For each level, write code that creates a new `output/results.json` file from the files in `input`.
+An `expected_output.json` file is available to give you a reference on what result is expected.**

+- Clone this repo
+- Solve the levels in ascending order

 ## Sending your results
 Once you are done, please send your results to the person you are talking to.